panaversity-global/research-blog/docs/comprehensive-seo-implementation-guide.md

-# Comprehensive SEO Implementation Guide for TechBlog
+# Comprehensive SEO Implementation Guide for Panaversity

 ## 🎯 **Overview**
-This document provides a complete, in-depth guide to the SEO implementation in TechBlog, covering all aspects from setup to testing and maintenance.
+This document provides a complete, in-depth guide to the SEO implementation in Panaversity, covering all aspects from setup to setup to testing and maintenance.

 ## 🚀 **SEO Features Implemented**